claude

 • Code runs without syntax errors

-• All defined endpoints return 200 for valid requests
+• Endpoints return 200 for valid requests

 • Error handling for database failures